Karoline von Schlotheim: Life

 Karoline was the daughter of General Heinrich Christian Wilhelm von Schlotheim and his wife, Friederike Most von Wilhelmsthal (d.
 1799).
 In 1788, she was kidnapped against her will by William I, Elector of Hesse, who made her his mistress, replacing Rosa Dorothea Ritter.
 Karoline fled, but she was returned to the elector by her parents and later agreed to the relationship.

-On 14 May 1788, William made Karoline Countess of Schlotheim, after which she used the salutation "high and well-born", and built the Löwenstein Castle for her in 1793.
+On 14 May 1788, William made Karoline Countess of Schlotheim, after which she used the salutation "high and well-born", and built the Löwenburg for her in 1793.
 William treated Karoline like his consort, and she had considerable influence, including political influence, on him and the development of the country.
 In 1807, she followed her de facto husband into exile and lived with him in Itzehoe, where she gave birth to their last child.

 On 2 May 1811, Karoline received the title Countess of Hessenstein, which all her surviving children with the elector also received after their legitimization.